fostroll/mordl/doc/README_FEATS.md

 Args:

-**field** (`str`): a name of the *CoNLL-U* key-value type field, content of which needs to be predicted with the tagger.
+**field** (`str`): a name of the *CoNLL-U* key-value type field, content of which needs to be predicted.
+With the tagger, you can predict only key-value type fields, like FEATS.

-Afterwards, load train and development test corpora into the tagger object:
+Afterwards, load train and development test corpora into the created tagger
+object:
 ```python
 tagger.load_train_corpus(corpus, append=False, test=None, seed=None)
 tagger.load_test_corpus(corpus, append=False)